-C hange from Percent Change from Patient Expenses 2020 2019 Prior Year Prior Year Year Ended December 31 \$ 1,624,000 \$ 2,540,000 \$ (916,000) (36)%
+Patient Expenses 2021 2020 nge from for Year Percent Change from Prior Year n Year Ended December 31 \$ 1,628,000 \$ 1,624,000 \$ 4,000 0.2%

-Cost of revenues (patient expense) decreased for the year ended December 31, 2020 as compared to December 31, 2019.
-The decrease was driven 50% by the overall decrease in visits.
-The remaining 50% decrease is attributed to a rotation of service mix reducing the need for supply costs, improvements in supply management as the Company centralized medical ordering for all clinics, and the implementation of supply discounts related to volume purchases.
+Cost of revenues (patient expense) stayed relatively consistent for the year ended December 31, 2021 as compared to December 31, 2020 although patient revenue increased 10%.
+This is attributed to improvements in supply management as the Company centralized medical ordering for all clinics and the implementation of supply discounts related to volume purchases.
+The rotation of service mix also reduced supply costs, for example cell therapy visits decreased 20% which is a higher cost procedure.